returntocorp/tree-sitter-guidelines/README.md

 ### Simple grammar with no difficulty

-This is full `grammar.js` file, which parses a word followed by a number, with optional whitespace.
+This is a full `grammar.js` file which parses a word followed by a number, with optional whitespace.

 ```js